Wendy Powell

 Can pregnancy or birth cause pelvic floor hypertonicity?

 In some cases, yes.
-Pregnancy can cause pelvic floor problems due to the added weight of a growing baby on your pelvic floor muscles and surrounding organs.
+Pregnancy can contribute to pelvic floor problems due to the added weight of a growing baby on your pelvic floor muscles and surrounding organs.

-It is more likely you might experience pelvic floor injuries with surgical vaginal births than other birthing experiences.
+It may be more likely you might experience pelvic floor injuries with surgical vaginal births than other birthing experiences.
 However, injury or trauma to this area can occur in any method of delivery including cesarean birth and uncomplicated vaginal birth.

-In all cases, it is likely a variety of factors which can contribute to a higher risk of pelvic floor injury or hypertonic pelvic floor than just pregnancy or birthing alone.
+In all cases, it is likely a variety of factors that can contribute to a higher risk of pelvic floor injury or hypertonic pelvic floor than just pregnancy or birthing alone.

 Uncovering the Underlying Causes

-Let’s take a look at some of the other causes of hypertonic pelvic floor:
+Let’s take a look at some of the other possible causes of hypertonic pelvic floor:

 • Habitually holding in pee or poop.

-• Trauma or injury to the pelvic muscles caused from an accident or surgery.
+• Trauma or injury to the pelvic muscles caused by an accident or surgery.

 • Other prolonged conditions related to the reproductive organs, pelvic bones or tissues, anal/rectal disorders, or bladder disorders affecting the pelvic floor.